zachj1582/react-i-ii-review/react-fundamentals.md

 Discuss these questions in pairs if you have a 4-person group

-7. Summarize what happens when you run `create-react-app myApp`
+7. Summarize what happens when you run `create-react-app my-app`

 8. Explain what this code does: